TogAr2/MinestomPvP/README.md

 But you can also choose to (and this is the preferred option for most servers) use the jar file as a library.
 In this case, you can choose where to apply the PvP mechanics and customize them.

+Before doing anything else, you should call `PvpExtension.init()`.
+This will make sure everything is registered correctly.
-You can get an `EventNode` with all PvP related events listening using `PvpExtension.events()`.
+After you've initialized the extension, you can get an `EventNode` with all PvP related events listening using `PvpExtension.events()`.
 By adding this node as a child to any other node, you enable pvp in that scope.

 Separated features of this extension are also available as static methods in `PvpExtension`.
-You also have to call `PvpExtension.init()` before doing anything else.

 Example (adds PvP to the global event handler, so everywhere):
 ```java